ubilabs/react-geosuggest/README.md

 ## Contributing

-### Conventions
+Issues and pull requests are welcome!
+Please read the guidelines in [CONTRIBUTING.md](CONTRIBUTING.md) before starting to work on a PR.

-Commit messages should follow the format outlined in [CONVENTIONS.md](https://github.com/ubilabs/react-geosuggest/blob/master/CONVENTIONS.md).
+Most importantly, commit messages should follow the format outlined in [CONVENTIONS.md](CONVENTIONS.md).

 ### Development